your-ko/link-validator/README.md

 Unfortunately Datadog API are limited so not many resources are validated at the moment.
 To avoid a lot of false negatives, I just perform "mock" validation on those URLs that are not supported by the API.

+#### HashiCorp Vault
+Unfortunately, due to limitation of KVv1 API, the validator needs to actually, read the secret, but the result of Read(..) call is ignored.
+For the KVv2 API it can be done in the more secure way, this will be implemented later.

+For better security, a Vault policy with "read-only" and "list" permissions needs to be assigned to the token.

 ### Config file vs ENV variables
 You can configure the link-validator either via environment variables: